-We just created the global action for the canvas app so now we'll add the action to the global publisher layout.
-Then it will appear in the publisher in the Salesforce1 app.
+We just created the global action for the canvas app.
+Now we'll add the action to the global publisher layout to have it appear in the action bar in the Salesforce1 app.

-- 1. From Setup, click Customize > Chatter > Publisher Layouts. - Click Edit next to the Global Layout.
-This is the default layout for the publisher.

-3. Drag the Track Deliveries element into the Publisher Actions section so that it appears as the first element on the left.

-Our warehouse workers are going to use this custom action a lot, so we're putting it at the start of the list so it'll be one of the first actions they see when they open the publisher.
+- From Setup, enter Publisher Layouts in the Quick Find box, then select Publisher Layouts. - 2.
+Click Edit next to the Global Layout. - Drag the Track Deliveries element into the first position in the Salesforce1 and Lightning Experience Actions section. - Our warehouse workers are going to use this custom action a lot, so we're putting it at the start of the list so it is one of the first actions they see in the action bar. - 4.
+Click Save.